 The NRAO engages in a wide variety of RFI mitigation-related program activities.
 Links at the top of this page will provide technical information to telescope users and those who need to operate within the National Radio Quiet Zone.
 If you have questions about the RFI environment around our telescopes, use the links and contact info provided at the top of this page.

-If your interests are more general, or for the merely curious, the links at top left ("Primers & Guides") provide basic information on what radio astronomers do all day and why they are so concerned with the quality of the spectrum.
+If your interests are more general, or for the merely curious, the links at top left ("Primers & Guides") provide basic information on what radio astronomers do all day and why they are so concerned with the quality of the spectrum.<!br clear=all>

-The staff effort in Green Bank is composed of a diverse Interference Protection Group chaired by Toney Minter and supported by Carla Beaudet doing RFI testing and Paulette Woody in the role of the NRQZ administrator.
-In New Mexico Dan Mertely is responsible for the VLBA and the Jansky VLA.
-Harvey Liszt in Charlotesville is NRAO's Spectrum Manager and IUCAF vice-chair.
-Ken Kellermann (CV) is now in his 3rd term as a member of CORF.
-Darrel Emerson (TUC-emeritus) is a past member of CORFof very long tenure, former IUCAF chair and former NRAO spectrum manager.
+The staff effort in Green Bank is composed of a diverse Interference Protection Group chaired by Toney Minter and supported by Carla Beaudet doing RFI testing and Sheldon Wasik in the role of the NRQZ administrator.
+In New Mexico Dave Schafer is responsible for the VLBA and the Jansky VLA.
+Harvey Liszt in Charlotesville is NRAO's Spectrum Manager and the Chair of IUCAF, as well as a member of the AAS Committee on Light Pollution, RFI and Site Protection and IAU Commission C.B7 (see below).
+Darrel Emerson (TUC-emeritus) is a CORF consultant and past member of CORF of very long standing, also former IUCAF chair and former NRAO spectrum manager.
 Jon Romney (AOC) is a past IUCAF member via COSPAR.
 Dave Finley (AOC) prepared the RFI and radio astronomy primers linked at upper left.
 In past years, Bill Brundage and Mark McKinnon (AOC) participated heavily.
-Rick Fisher (CV) is an expert on the RF environment and an advisor to SKA on matters of interference excision.
-A. R. (Dick) Thompson (CV-Emeritus), who chaired US WP7D for 20 years, serves as adviser and guide.
+Rick Fisher (CV-Emeritus) is an expert on the RF environment and an advisor to SKA on matters of interference excision.
+A. R. (Dick) Thompson (CV-Emeritus), who chaired US WP7D for 20 years, serves as adviser and spiritual guide.

 NSF and the Electromagnetic Spectrum

 Our funding agency, the National Science Foundation, vigorously supports spectrum management and protection of radio astronomy.
-NSF's Electromagnetic Spectrum Management Program within the Division of Astronomical Sciences is directed by Tomas Gergely.
-Tom is the Chair of US WP7D (see related story below) and sits on the Interdepartment Radio Advisory Committee (IRAC), the US government's broad spectrum planning body.
-Tom is also responsible for registration of radiotelescope sites throughout the Americas.
-Andrew Clegg is vice-chair of US WP7D and NSF's representative to the IRAC Spectrum Planning and Frequency Assignment Subcommittees.
-Richard Barvainis is their emergency backup.
+NSF's Electromagnetic Spectrum Management Program within the Division of Astronomical Sciences is directed by Mangala Sharma .
+She is the Chair of US WP7D (see related story below) and sits on the Interdepartment Radio Advisory Committee (IRAC), the US government's broad spectrum planning body.
+Tom Wilson is vice-chair of US WP7D and NSF's representative to the IRAC Spectrum Planning and Frequency Assignment Subcommittees.
+Glen Langston is their emergency backup.
 NSF and NASA jointly provide financial backing for CORF (see story below).

 How Spectrum Management Really Works